Tamil Nadu Council of Ministers

-The Tamil Nadu Council of Ministers is the executive wing of the Government of Tamil Nadu and is headed by the State's Chief Minister M. K. Stalin, who is the head of government and leader of the state cabinet.
-The current state council of ministers were sworn in on 7 May 2021, following the 2021 Tamil Nadu Legislative Assembly election.
+The Tamil Nadu Council of Ministers is the executive wing of the Government of Tamil Nadu and is headed by the Chief Minister, who is the head of government and leader of the state cabinet.

+The current state council of ministers were sworn in on 10 May 2026, following the 2026 Tamil Nadu Legislative Assembly election.
 The term of every executive wing is for 5 years.
 The council of ministers are assisted by department secretaries attached to each ministry who are from the Tamil Nadu cadre of the IAS.
-The chief executive officer responsible for issuing orders on behalf of the Government is the Chief Secretary to the State Government, with Thiru.
-Shiv Das Meena being the current holder of that position.
+The chief executive officer responsible for issuing orders on behalf of the Government is the Chief Secretary to the State Government, currently M. Sai Kumar, who assumed office on 8 April 2026.